jfrog/jfrog-cli/README.md

 #### The *package-update* (pu) command

 ##### Function
-Used for updating packages in Bintray
+Used for updating package details in Bintray

 ##### Command options
 The command uses the same option as the *package-create* command